 Benthic barriers are mats are made of plastic, fiberglass, nylon, or other opaque materials placed over: 1) submerged aquatic invasive plant beds to block sunlight (prevents photosynthesis and, thus, keeps plants from growing); or 2) aquatic invasive mollusk populations to reduce/eliminate available oxygen they need to survive.

 For shallow infestations, barriers can be installed by wading.
 For deeper infestations, benthic barriers should be installed by trained SCUBA divers.
 Overlap each barrier by four to six inches to prevent vegetation from escaping between seams.
 Larger overlaps may be necessary to deplete oxygen levels for invasive mollusk control.
-Barriers should be securely fastened to the benthos with stakes or anchors and must be designed to allow venting of anoxic gases naturally generated by bacterial processes occuring in sediments beneath the barrier.
+Barriers should be securely fastened to the benthos with stakes or anchors and must be designed to allow venting of anoxic gases naturally generated by bacterial processes occurring in sediments beneath the barrier.

 Benthic Barrier Effectiveness: